conradwt/zero-to-graphql-using-ruby/README.md

     end
     ```

-22. add the following two lines to the bottom of our manifest file:

-    `app/assets/config/manifest.js`:

-    ```javascript
-    //= link graphiql/rails/application.css
-    //= link graphiql/rails/application.js
-    ```

-23. add routes for our GraphQL API and GraphiQL browser endpoints:
+22. add routes for our GraphQL API and GraphiQL browser endpoints:

     `./config/routes.rb`: